pivotal-sprout/sprout-orchard/README.md

 If you're interested in setting it up yourself, please refer to our [Installation and Setup](https://github.com/pivotalexperimental/apple_orchard/wiki/Installation-and-Setup)

+## What will I need

+You'll need the following:

+1. A DeployStudio server
+2. A Jenkins server (can also be the same machine as the DeployStudio server)
+3. An OS X build machine (work-in-progress: making it a virtual machine)

 ## What do I need?

 You'll need a [Jenkins](http://jenkins-ci.org/) server and an OS X machine with two partitions, each big enough to hold a complete OS (30GB each partition); we are currently experimenting running the OS X machine under VMWare Fusion.